Kelsey Grammer

-Early life
+Early life, family and education

-Allen Kelsey Grammer was born on February 21, 1955, in Saint Thomas, U.S. Virgin Islands, to Frank Allen Grammer Jr. (d.
-1968), and Sally Cranmer (1928–2008), a singer and actress.
-His father was a musician, owned a restaurant called Greer's Place, and owned and edited the Virgin Islands View magazine.
-He had one younger sister, Karen, and four half-siblings from his father's second marriage.
+Allen Kelsey Grammer was born on February 21, 1955 in Saint Thomas, U.S. Virgin Islands.
+Grammer's mother, Sally Cranmer (1928–2008), was a dancer who performed under the name of Sally Sullivan.
+His father, Frank Allen Grammer Jr. was a musician who owned a coffee shop, Greer's Place; and owned and edited a magazine, Virgin Islands View.
+Kelsey had a younger sister, Karen, and four half-siblings from his father's second marriage.

-Grammer's personal life had been shaped by many family tragedies.
-Following his parents' divorce, Grammer was raised in New Jersey, by his mother and maternal grandparents, Gordon and Evangeline Cranmer.
-The family later moved to Pompano Beach, Florida, and shortly afterwards, when Grammer was twelve years old, his grandfather died of cancer.
-In 1968, his father was murdered during a wave of racial violence following the assassination of Martin Luther King, Jr. In 1975, his sister was kidnapped, raped, and murdered in Colorado Springs.
+Grammer's personal life has been shaped by many family tragedies.
+Following his parents' divorce, Grammer was raised in New Jersey by his mother and maternal grandparents, Gordon and Evangeline Cranmer.
+The family later relocated to Pompano Beach, Florida.
+When Grammer was twelve years old, his grandfather died of cancer.
+In 1968, his father was murdered in Saint Thomas during a wave of racial violence following the assassination of Martin Luther King Jr. In 1975, his sister was kidnapped, raped, and murdered in Colorado Springs, Colorado, by spree killer Freddie Glenn.
 In 1980, his two teenage half-brothers died in a scuba diving accident.

 Grammer attended Pine Crest School, a private preparatory school in Fort Lauderdale, Florida.
 It was there that he first began to sing and perform on stage.
 Grammer later won a scholarship to study drama at the Juilliard School, where he was a member of Group 6 from 1973 to 1975.
 However, after his sister's murder, Grammer failed to attend classes and was eventually expelled.

-According to his interview with the Cayman Compass in 2019, Grammer described himself as "a Caribbean kid" who "was born in St. Thomas, USVI, and I have been back and forth a lot, gone to the Bahamas a lot, St. John and the Virgin Islands and the BVI."
+Grammer described himself as "a Caribbean kid", and he enjoys vacationing in the Bahamas, the US Virgin Islands, and British Virgin Islands.